In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 WordPress Plugin Or Theme Conflicts

-If the error is caused by conflicts between plugins or themes installed on your site, you may be able to solve the issue by deactivating and testing your plugins and themes one-by-one until you find the culprit(s).
+If the internal server error is caused by conflicts between plugins or themes installed on your site, you may be able to solve the issue by deactivating and testing your plugins and themes one-by-one until you find the culprit(s).

 To learn more about the process of testing plugins and themes for conflicts, go here: